 3rd Place: $200

-- All participants must be Ivy Tech Bloomington students who are enrolled for the Spring 2017 semester.
+- All participants must be Ivy Tech Bloomington students who are enrolled for the spring semester.

 - All business ideas must align with Ivy Tech's rules and conduct guidelines outlined in the Student Handbook.
 Any illegal or inappropriate business ideas will be automatically disqualified.